ablwr/info654sp20/assignments/readme.md

 # Assignments

-Assignments will be posted in this folder as they are announced in class.
+Assignments will be posted in this folder.